Our most frequently asked questions are answered below, and you can access the official

 TRAVEL FROM ISRAEL

 - All participants are expected to make their own air travel arrangements to and from Israel (book your flights via a travel agent).
 The only international airport in Israel is "Ben Gurion" (airport code: TLV), located just 40 kilometers from Jerusalem (approx.25 miles) and 15 kilometers (approx. 9 miles) from Tel Aviv.
 Non-stop flights are available from several major North American cities, including NYC, DC, Boston, Los Angeles, San Francisco, Newark, Miami, and Toronto.
-Many connecting flights options are available via Europe.
+Many connecting flight options are available via Europe.

 - NOTE: The transfers are private for Israel Family Journey travelers with a maximum wait time of 30 minutes if travelers on multiple flights are to be accommodated together.
+Due to logistical considerations, this transfer service is only available to travelers arriving at the airport by flight.

 - Those travelers arriving outside of these covered times can receive the same VIP airport greeting and transfer service to our hotel in Jerusalem for an additional fee depending on the size of the party (note: the cost of a standard taxi to Jerusalem is $80-$100)